Angelica Root

 Medicinal Benefits

-Key Therapeutic Applications:
+Key Therapeutic Applications

 • Women’s Health: Traditionally valued for managing menstrual irregularities, cramping, and menopausal symptoms like hot flashes.
 Herbalists often recommend it for hormonal balance and reproductive wellness.